 The signs are ominous—especially in Israel and its neighbours, Syria, Lebanon and Gaza.
 Violence, both actual and rhetorical, has been escalating on all three fronts.
 Gaza could become the immediate flash point as the Palestinians’ ‘March of Return’, which began on 30 March, intensifies and Israeli retaliation becomes increasingly lethal.

-This article was originally published by the Middle East Institute (MEI) on 16 June 2016.
+This article was originally published by the Stockholm International Peace Research Institute (SIPRI) on 2 May 2018.

 Total world military expenditure rose to $1739 billion in 2017, a marginal increase of 1.1 per cent in real terms from 2016, according to new figures from the Stockholm International Peace Research Institute (SIPRI).
 China’s military expenditure rose again in 2017, continuing an upward trend in spending that has lasted for more than two decades.
 Russia’s military spending fell for the first time since 1998, while spending by the United States remained constant for the second successive year.
 The comprehensive annual update of the SIPRI Military Expenditure Database is accessible from today at www.sipri.org.

 The Iran-Russia-Turkey nexus could be potent, but suffers from clashing strategic goals and internal contradictions